+The ANS Nuclear Cafe is a blog owned and edited by the American Nuclear Society.
 Information contained on the ANS Nuclear Cafe has been provided by numerous sources.
 Therefore, the American Nuclear Society assumes no responsibility or liability for the accuracy of information contained herein.
-The views expressed here are those of the individual authors and do not reflect the official positions or the views of ANS.
-ANS assumes no responsibility or liability for any use or operation of any methods, products, instructions, or ideas contained on this site.
+DISCLAIMER: The views expressed in posted articles do not necessarily reflect the views of the American Nuclear Society.
+The views expressed here are those of the individual authors.
+ANS takes no ownership of their views.
+The American Nuclear Society assumes no responsibility or liability for any use or operation of any methods, products, instructions, or ideas contained on this site.

 The ANS Nuclear Cafe includes links to other sites operated by third parties.
 These links are provided as a convenience to you and as an additional avenue of access to the information contained therein.
 We have not reviewed all of the information on other sites and are not responsible for the content of any other sites or any products or services that may be offered through other sites.
-The inclusion of these links in no way indicates their endorsement, support, or approval of the contents of this site or the policies or positions of the American Nuclear Society.
-We have the right to edit, remove, or deny access to content that is determined to be, in our sole discretion, inappropriate or unacceptable.
+The inclusion of these links in no way indicates an endorsement, support, or approval of the contents of this site or the policies or positions of the American Nuclear Society.
+The Society maintains the right to edit, remove, or deny access to content that is determined to be, in our sole discretion, inappropriate or unacceptable.

 The most important conclusions, observations, and facts—the highlights—should be mentioned or listed at the beginning of the article.

 Especially important is how the ideas and pieces of information are connected.
 Provide good “guide posts” to help the reader through the information, from point to point.
 To do that, use topic and transition sentences to lead the reader successively from one idea or fact to another.

 Where possible, focus on the practical (give specific examples).
 Also, if available, include direct quotations, focused quotes that help to carry the story and convey information.